nazacamia/weather_forecast/README.md

 - Floating action button:
 	- Tap to download and refresh data

-If I had more time I would’ve implemented LocalStorage and SharedPreferences management, some animations and optimized the UI.
+If I had more time I would’ve implemented LocalStorage and SharedPreferences management, some animations in order to make user experience smoother and optimized the UI.